 The company is also exposed to foreign currency exchange rate risks.
-The company is a net receiver of currencies other than the U.S. dollar and, as such, can benefit from a weaker dollar, and can be adversely affected by a stronger dollar relative to currencies worldwide, primarily the euro and British pound sterling.
+The company is a net receiver of currencies other than the U.S. dollar and, as such, can benefit from a weaker dollar and can be adversely affected by a stronger dollar relative to currencies worldwide, primarily the Australian dollar, Brazilian real, British pound sterling and euro.
 Accordingly, changes in exchange rates, and in particular a strengthening of the U.S. dollar, may adversely affect consolidated revenue and operating margins as expressed in U.S. dollars.
 Currency exposure gains and losses are mitigated by purchasing components and incurring expenses in local currencies.